open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 Implementations are expected to verify that their mapping function and inverse mapping function are correct near the lowest and highest IEEE floating point values.
+A mathematically correct formula may produce wrong result, because of accumulated floating point calculation error or underflow/overflow of intermediate results.
 In the Golang reference implementation, for example, the above formula computes `+Inf` for the maximum-index bucket.
 In this case, it is appropriate to subtract `1<<scale` from the index and multiply the result by `2`.

 ```golang
     // Use this form in case the equation above computes +Inf